Wreck of the Titanic: Discovery (1985)

 A second expedition to map the wreck of Scorpion was mounted in 1985.
-Only twelve days of search time would be left at the end of the expedition to look for the Titanic.
+Only twelve days' search time would be left at the end of the expedition to look for the Titanic.
 As Harris/Grimm's unsuccessful efforts had taken more than forty days, Ballard decided that extra help would be needed.
 He approached the French national oceanographic agency, IFREMER, with which Woods Hole had previously collaborated.
-The agency had recently developed a high-resolution side-scan sonar called SAR and agreed to send a research vessel, Le Suroît, to survey the sea bed in the area where the Titanic was believed to lie.
-The idea was for the French to use the sonar to find likely targets, and then for the Americans to use Argo to check out the targets and hopefully confirm whether they were in fact the wreck.
-The French team spent five weeks, from 5 July to 12 August 1985, "mowing the lawn" – sailing back and forth across the 150 sqnmi target area to scan the sea bed in a series of stripes.
-However, they found nothing; though it turned out that they had passed within a few hundred yards of the Titanic in their first run.
+The agency had recently developed a high-resolution side-scan sonar, SAR, and agreed to send a research vessel, Le Suroît, to survey the sea bed in the area where the Titanic was believed to lie.
+The idea was for the French to use the sonar to find likely targets, and then for the Americans to use Argo to check the targets and confirm whether they were in fact the wreck.
+The French team spent five weeks, from 5 July to 12 August 1985, "mowing the lawn" – sailing back and forth across the 150 sqnmi target area to scan the sea bed in a series of stripes – but found nothing.
+Without realising, they passed within a few hundred yards of the Titanic in their first run.

-Ballard realised that looking for the wreck itself using sonar was unlikely to be successful and adopted a different tactic, drawing on the experience of the surveys of Thresher and Scorpion; he would look for the debris field instead, using Argo's cameras rather than sonar.
-Whereas sonar could not distinguish man-made debris on the sea bed from natural objects, cameras could.
-The debris field would also be a far bigger target, stretching 1 nmi or longer, whereas the Titanic itself was only 90 ft wide.
+Ballard realised that looking for the wreck using sonar was unlikely to be successful, so he adopted a different tactic.
+Drawing on the knowledge gained during the searches for the submarines Thresher and Scorpion, he instead searched for the debris field using Argo's cameras rather than sonar.
+While sonar cannot distinguish human-made debris on the sea bed from natural objects, cameras can.
+The debris field was also a far bigger target, stretching 1 nmi or longer, whereas the Titanic was only 90 ft wide.
 The search required round-the-clock towing of Argo back and forth above the sea bed, with shifts of watchers aboard the research vessel Knorr looking at the camera pictures for any sign of debris.
-After a week of fruitless searching, at 12.48 am on Sunday 1 September 1985, pieces of debris began to appear on Knorr's screens.
+After a week's fruitless searching, at 12:48 am on Sunday 1 September 1985, pieces of debris began to appear on Knorr's screens.
 One of them was identified as a boiler, identical to those shown in pictures from 1911.
 The following day, the main part of the wreck was found and Argo sent back the first pictures of the Titanic since her sinking 73 years before.
 The discovery made headlines around the world.